 7. Aldia, Scholar of the First Sin

 He is a very interesting boss because he only stays in one place.
-What makes him hard is how you can get about 1-2 hits in before he spawns lava around him.
-It is actually very beneficial to use Pyromancy or bows to get extra damage when dodging attacks.
-Keep in mind that the only way to fight him is to talk to him three times at the primal bonfires and at the Dragon Shrine bonfire.
+How you can get about 1-2 hits before he spawns lava around him makes him hard.
+It is very beneficial to use Pyromancy or bows to get extra damage when dodging attacks.
+Remember that the only way to fight him is to talk to him three times at the primal bonfires and the Dragon Shrine bonfire.

-This boss fight is the same as Avaa’s fight, but instead of fighting 1 tiger, you fight 2 at the same time.
-They both use magic to deal damage to the player and are both very agile creatures.
-The strategy to beat them is to wait for them to be done a magic attack, and then get a few hits in.
+This boss fight is the same as Avaa’s, but you fight two simultaneously instead of fighting one tiger.
+They both use magic to damage the player and are very agile creatures.
+The strategy to beat them is to wait for them to be done with a magic attack and then get a few hits in.
 Watch out for the other one as you go after a single one.
 Try to keep both in the line of sight.

 Vendrick is entirely optional if you want to beat him.
-The first time you try to beat him, you will realize how little damage you actually do to him.
-When you die, you think to yourself how you are even going to beat him.
+The first time you try to beat him, you will realize how little damage you do to him.
+When you die, you think about how you will even beat him.
 Well, it is simple.
 All you have to do is collect 5 Souls of a Giant, and it will bring his defenses down to where a normal boss’s defense will be.
 Even then, it is still a difficult fight.

 4. Throne Watcher and Defender

 These two were my downfall when it came to almost beating the game.
-I can’t tell you how many times I fought these two and each time I learned something about them.
-The more I fought them, the less I felt like I was going to die.
-I finally killed them and congratulated myself for my victory, until I found out that these two were the first boss fight of 3 in-a-row.
+I can’t tell you how many times I fought these two and learned something about them each time.
+The more I fought them, the less I felt like I would die.
+I finally killed them and congratulated myself on my victory until I discovered that these two were the first boss fight of 3 in-a-row.

 Nashandra was my least favorite boss from the main game just because of those darn cursed fountains.
 I could never understand how to keep myself from dying from them.
 Every time I tried destroying them, I would just die.
-Not to mention the giant skeleton lady trying to kill you in the process.
-Let’s just say, once I finally beat her, my chair was destroyed.
+Not to mention the giant skeleton lady trying to kill you.
+Let’s say, once I finally beat her, my chair was destroyed.

 2. Burnt Ivory King

 Here come the two hardest bosses in all of Dark Souls 2.
-The Burnt Ivory King is very difficult because of the sword attacks he does.
-He does this spinning attack that when he hits the floor, crystals emerge from the ground and damage you.
-Some people might say his moves were almost the same as Knight Artorious from Dark Souls.
+The Burnt Ivory King is tough because of the sword attacks he does.
+He does this spinning attack where crystals emerge from the ground and damage you when he hits the floor.
+Some might say his moves were almost identical to Knight Artorious from Dark Souls.
 When you beat him, you get the 2nd crown.

 1. Fume Knight

 The Fume Knight is considered one of the hardest bosses in all of Dark Souls history because of his broad moveset.
-He uses weapons like a giant sword, to throwing out dark magic at the player.
-The best thing to do is to have good dark resistance and to also have good defense because he will drain your health.
+He uses weapons like a giant sword to throw dark magic at the player.
+The best thing to do is to have good dark resistance and defense because it will drain your health.
 When you beat him, you get the 3rd crown.